alpersonalwebsite/ai-product-business-proposal/README.md

 **What precise task will you use ML/AI to accomplish?
 What business outcome or objective will you achieve?**

-We are using ML/AL (in the small scope) to determine…
+We are using ML/AL (in the small scope) to determine...
 1. Which tray has to be repacked to avoid being wasted.
 2. Determine trays to be discarded.